emdashdrupal/Carto/Home.md

 We recommend GIS software because it provides not only a powerful platform to view and edit the data, but also a set of tools to perform in-depth geographical analysis:

-* [QGIS](https://www.qgis.org/) is a free and open-source software, and there are numerous QGIS plug-ins developed and maintained by volunteers and is recommended.
+- [QGIS](https://www.qgis.org/) is a free and open-source software, and there are numerous QGIS plug-ins developed and maintained by volunteers and is recommended.
 Here's a [step-by-step tutorial](Tutorial.md) to export maps with Carto and QGIS.
-* [ArcGIS Pro](https://pro.arcgis.com/en/pro-app/latest/get-started/get-started.htm) is paid software developed by Esri.
+- [ArcGIS Pro](https://pro.arcgis.com/en/pro-app/latest/get-started/get-started.htm) is paid software developed by Esri.
 Compared to its online version (ArcGIS Online), the desktop version has many more analysis tools you can choose from.
 (Recommended if you have a license)

 ### Using online viewers

 If you want to visualize the exported files but don’t have access to GIS software, you can use these sites to upload and view your geospatial data:

-* [mapshaper](https://mapshaper.org/) supports GeoJSON and Shapefile.
+- [mapshaper](https://mapshaper.org/) supports GeoJSON and Shapefile.
 You can import multiple layers and the file-loading process is efficient.
 (Recommended)
-* [geojson.io](https://geojson.io/) supports GeoJSON.
+- [geojson.io](https://geojson.io/) supports GeoJSON.
 You can edit the shape and change the color at the same time.
 (Recommended)
-* [Survey Transfer](https://app.surveytransfer.net/) supports GeoJSON, Shapefile, and GeoTIFF.
+- [Survey Transfer](https://app.surveytransfer.net/) supports GeoJSON, Shapefile, and GeoTIFF.
 The website requires you to register your account only with a 14-day free trial.
 (Not recommended)
-* [ArcGIS Online](https://maps.arcgis.com/apps/mapviewer/index.html) supports GeoJSON, Shapefile, and GeoTIFF.
+- [ArcGIS Online](https://maps.arcgis.com/apps/mapviewer/index.html) supports GeoJSON, Shapefile, and GeoTIFF.
 However, you have to purchase the license to access the features.
 (Not recommended if you don’t have a license.)

 ### Using geospatial libraries

 If you want to develop a program that works with the data, you might consider some of the following libraries:

-* [GDAL](https://github.com/OSGeo/gdal) is a library that serves as a convertor between multiple geospatial data formats.
+- [GDAL](https://github.com/OSGeo/gdal) is a library that serves as a convertor between multiple geospatial data formats.
-* [GeoPandas](https://github.com/geopandas/geopandas) is a Python library where you can access data by the class `GeoDataFrame`.
+- [GeoPandas](https://github.com/geopandas/geopandas) is a Python library where you can access data by the class `GeoDataFrame`.
-* [sf](https://github.com/r-spatial/sf) is an R library where you can access data by the class `sf` (simple feature).
+- [sf](https://github.com/r-spatial/sf) is an R library where you can access data by the class `sf` (simple feature).

 You can find more information on this topic at [Awesome GIS](https://github.com/sshuair/awesome-gis).

 ### Examples

-Sure, here are some of the examples you can made with Carto:
+Here are some examples you can make with Carto:

 ![Classic Street Map](src/Carto-Example-1.png)